-We have a Wide Range of storage tanks of all sizes and styles available.
-The following guide is a short storage tank guide to some of the different containers and bowsers for storing fuel.
+We have a wide range of storage tanks of all sizes and styles available.
+The following is a short guide to some of the different containers and bowsers for storing fuel.

 We supply OFTEC standard OFS T100 certified plastic oil tanks.
-Rotation moulding is the technique for making a Plastic, single skin, oil containers as one solid piece.
-They have a 1″ bottom outlet, 2″ fill point and inspection hatch.
+Rotation moulding is the technique for making a plastic, single skin, oil container as one solid piece.
+These have a 1″ bottom outlet, 2″ fill point and inspection hatch.

-Although steel storage is available in standard sizes an important advantage is the ability to manufacture to spec.
-Particularly useful where space is limited or larger tanks will not fit.
-Single Skins are a cost-effective choice as they are a cheaper option than their bunded brothers.
+Although steel storage is available in standard sizes an important advantage is the ability to manufacture to specification.
+This is particularly useful where space is limited or larger tanks will not fit.
+Single skins are a cost-effective choice as they are a cheaper option than their bunded alternative.

 Single skin storage is useful for domestic installations with a bunding after an oil storage risk assessment.
-There has to be an existing bunding, either constructed around the storage or built into the structure that meets current regs.
-See pollution prevention guidelines for above ground oil storage PPG2.
+There has to be an existing bunding, either constructed around the storage or built into the structure that meets current regulations.
+The Government website and Environment Agency have comprehensive information on oil storage regulations.